Brand name: Geodon®

 With input from you, your health care provider will assess how long you will need to take the medicine.

 Missing doses of ziprasidone may increase your risk for a relapse in your symptoms.

-Do not stop taking ziprasidone or change your dose without talking to with your healthcare provider first.
+Do not stop taking ziprasidone or change your dose without talking with your healthcare provider first.

-Are there specific concerns about Geodon and pregnancy?
+Are there specific concerns about Ziprasidone and pregnancy?